sethvs/sthPipelineTools/README.md

 [**Get-sthPipelineCommand**](#get-sthpipelinecommand) - Function checks, whether a specified command supports pipelining.

-[**Get-sthPipelineParameter**](#get-sthpipelineparameter) - Function discovers parameters of the specified command, that accept pipeline input and displays their Names, Types, Parameter Sets, whether it is a default Parameter Set, whether it is a Mandatory parameter as well as supported methods of accepting pipeline input - ByValue and ByPropertyName.
+[**Get-sthPipelineParameter**](#get-sthpipelineparameter) - Function discovers parameters of the specified command, that accept pipeline input and displays their Names, Aliases, Types, Parameter Sets, whether it is a default Parameter Set, whether it is a Mandatory parameter as well as supported methods of accepting pipeline input - ByValue and ByPropertyName.

 You can install sthPipelineTools module from PowerShell Gallery: